JacobFischer/ts-typed-events/README.md

-# ts-typed-events - v3.0 Release Candidate 2
+# ts-typed-events

 Strongly typed event emitters for [TypeScript](https://www.typescriptlang.org/).

-This is a TypeScript project, although the compiled source is available in the npm package without any runtime dependencies, it is solely designed around the purpose of making events easier to work with _in TypeScript_ via the included definitions.
+This is a TypeScript project, although the built code is available in the package without any runtime dependencies, it is solely designed around the purpose of making events easier to work with _in TypeScript_ via the included definitions.